EinsteinOmics/OmicsWorkshop/README.md

 ## Getting the code vignettes onto your account on HPC

 For HPC usage: first, try to activate the Jupyter workflow on https://cluster.einsteinmed.edu/.
 This will create a folder in your HPC home directory called "pw".
 It is recommended to store all vignette code in there to be easily accessible to Jupyter.

+Then there are two options for downloading the vignettes to your account: a terminal based option with Git, and a non-terminal option of folder mounting similar to data.einsteinmed.edu.

 ### 1. Unix shell (bash / zsh / terminal) with `git clone`.